yiisoft/view/docs/use-in-web-environment.md

 ## WebView Events

-The `Yiisoft\View\WebView` class trigger several events during the view rendering process.
+The `Yiisoft\View\WebView` class triggers several events during the view rendering process.
 Events are classes:

 - `Yiisoft\View\Event\WebView\BeforeRender` - triggered at the beginning of rendering a view template.
   Listeners of this event may set `$event->stopPropagation()` to be false to cancel the rendering process.